-A rabbet joint is mostly prominent in furniture and cabinet construction as well as other woodworks.
-Furthermore, it helps to give your design an aesthetic look as you can opt for glue over other mechanical fasteners.
+A rabbet joint is prominent in furniture and cabinet construction and other woodwork.
+Furthermore, it helps to give your design an aesthetic look, as you can opt for glue over other mechanical fasteners.

-Nonetheless, to properly complete a rabbet joints, you need to consider some factors.
-Some of them are the types of rabbet joint, tools, and how to conveniently cut.
+Nonetheless, you must consider some factors to properly complete a rabbet joint.
+Some of them are the types of rabbet joints, tools, and how to conveniently cut.

-Eventually, after reading this article, you will be able to make a great rabbet joint on your own.
+Eventually, after reading this article, you can make a great rabbet joint on your own.

 Figure 1: Two rabbet cuts.

 A rabbet joint should sound familiar if you work in the construction industry, especially with wood.
 A rabbet joint is a rectangular recess created at the edge of a wood to flush with another wood.
 Rabbet joints are useful in constructing picture frames, cabinet doors, and drawers.

 When about to make a rabbet joint in your ongoing project, you must take time to choose the appropriate type.
 Therefore, a good understanding of the types of rabbet joints available will go a long way.
 Consequently, you can make the best rabbet joints that fit the project.

 It is the simplest form of a rabbet joint.
 When joining two planks of wood, only one has a rabbet while the other does not.
 Instead, the rabbit’s depth is such that it allows for the second wood to sort of flush.
 It means the rabbit’s depth on the first wood must equal the second wood’s thickness.
 You can make a basic rabbet joint with a table saw, wood router, or hand.